conda-forge/linkml-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `_linkml_with_all_tests, linkml, linkml-with-all, linkml-with-numpydantic, linkml-with-pandera, linkml-with-polars-lts-cpu, linkml-with-pyshacl` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `_linkml_with_all_tests, linkml, linkml-with-all, linkml-with-numpydantic, linkml-with-pandera, linkml-with-pyshacl` can be installed with `conda`:

 ```
-conda install _linkml_with_all_tests linkml linkml-with-all linkml-with-numpydantic linkml-with-pandera linkml-with-polars-lts-cpu linkml-with-pyshacl
+conda install _linkml_with_all_tests linkml linkml-with-all linkml-with-numpydantic linkml-with-pandera linkml-with-pyshacl
 ```

 or with `mamba`:

 ```
-mamba install _linkml_with_all_tests linkml linkml-with-all linkml-with-numpydantic linkml-with-pandera linkml-with-polars-lts-cpu linkml-with-pyshacl
+mamba install _linkml_with_all_tests linkml linkml-with-all linkml-with-numpydantic linkml-with-pandera linkml-with-pyshacl
 ```

 It is possible to list all of the versions of `_linkml_with_all_tests` available on your platform with `conda`: